GodwinUjeen/twitter_clone_flutter/README.md

-# twitter_clone
+# twitter_clone_flutter

-A new Flutter project.
+A Simple Twitter Clone with Flutter and Firebase.

 ## Getting Started